-We examined the multitude of runs in-depth, producing several graphs, which are provided in full in the Appendix.
-Herein we summarize several observations we made: \begin{itemize} \item Our algorithm was successful in that $f(x_{adv})\approx f(x)$ for all $x_{adv}$ generated, and when applying $\argmax$ the original label remained unchanged.
+We examined the multitude of runs in-depth, producing several graphs, which are provided in full in the extensive Appendix.
+We present the mean of the losses for various query budgets in Table~\ref{table:res}.

+Below, we summarize several observations we made: \begin{itemize} \item Our algorithm was successful in that $f(x_{adv})\approx f(x)$ for all $x_{adv}$ generated, and when applying $\argmax$ the original label remained unchanged.

-\item For most hyperparameter values examined, our approach converges for ImageNet using VGG, for every XAI except Guided Backpropagation (the latter likely able to be improved upon were we to increase the query budget).
+\item For most hyperparameter values examined, our approach converges for ImageNet using VGG, reaching $\approx 1e-10$ MSE loss between $g(x_{adv})$ and $g(x_{target})$, for every XAI except Guided Backpropagation---which was found to be more robust then other techniques in this configuration, $\times 10$ more robust.

 \item For all the experiments we witnessed that the Gradient XAI method showed the smallest mean squared error (MSE) between $g(x_{adv})$ and $g(x_{target})$, i.e., it was the least robust.
 The larger the MSE between $g(x_{adv})$ and $g(x_{target})$ the better the explanation algorithm can handle our perturbed image.